ktorio/ktor-documentation/codeSnippets/snippets/client-logging/README.md

 # Client Logging

-A sample Ktor project showing how to log HTTP calls using the [Logging](https://ktor.io/docs/features-logging.html) feature.
+A sample Ktor project showing how to log HTTP calls using the [Logging](https://ktor.io/docs/features-logging.html) plugin.

 ## Running